yangchenyun/trail-map/README.md

 Why Make Another one
 ------
-We found some trails([`unix`](https://github.com/thoughtbot/trail-map/blob/master/trails/unix.md), [`ruby`](https://github.com/thoughtbot/trail-map/blob/master/trails/ruby.md)) contain too much information and vague validation due to the scope of the topic themselves.
+We found some trails([`unix`](https://github.com/thoughtbot/trail-map/blob/master/trails/unix.md), [`ruby`](https://github.com/thoughtbot/trail-map/blob/master/trails/ruby.md)) are difficult to finish in a short term and and the validation is too vague.
+This is mainly caused by scope of the topic itself.
+To resolve this problem, we decide to break down large iteration into smaller trails and each with additional materials and validation.

-Thus we provide this trail maps with:
-* Break down large topics into small trails each with additional materials and validation
+With this smaller trail maps, we could:
+* Focus on one topic at a time
+* More targeted learning materials
+* Faster feedback circle and keep our morale high
+* More specific validation to ensure a solid learning result

 Trails
 ------